What's in Microsoft.VisualBasic for C# Developers: Part 3 - Financial

 double months = yearsYouWillSave * 12;

-// if we were paying off they would be positives
+// If we were paying off, they would be positive

 double savings = Financial.FV(interestRate, months, -monthlySavings, -deposit, dueDate);